HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 * When a bundle is tombstoned it is made immediately unavailable to users using search.
 * Maintainers of external indices shall removed deleted data from its index when a bundle tombstone notification is received.
-* Bundle files are still available until the deletion daemon has run.
+* Bundle files are still available until the deletion process has run.
 * Bundles are not completely removed from the DSS until after the grace period has elapsed.

 ### Unresolved Questions